ray-project/ray/doc/source/ray-core/scheduling/placement-group.rst

 Here are some real-world use cases:

 - **Distributed Machine Learning Training**: Distributed Training (e.g., :ref:`Ray Train <train-docs>` and :ref:`Ray Tune <tune-main>`) uses the placement group APIs to enable gang scheduling.
 In these settings, all resources for a trial must be available at the same time.
 Gang scheduling is a critical technique to enable all-or-nothing scheduling for deep learning training.
 - **Fault tolerance in distributed training**: Placement groups can be used to configure fault tolerance.
 In Ray Tune, it can be beneficial to pack related resources from a single trial together, so that a node failure impacts a low number of trials.
-In libraries that support elastic training (e.g. XGBoost-Ray), spreading the resources across multiple nodes can help to ensure training can be continued even when a node dies.
+In libraries that support elastic training (e.g., XGBoost-Ray), spreading the resources across multiple nodes can help to ensure that training continues even when a node dies.

 Key Concepts
 ------------